What To Know About Concussions

 Dr. Josh has specialized training and knowledge of the stomatognathic system which refers to your mouth and jaw.
 The stomatognathic system contains components of the bones of the skull, mandible, hyoid, clavicle, sternum, muscles and ligaments.
 It also consists of the cranial-sacral primary respiratory mechanism.

-Along with clearing chemical, physical and emotional aspects of health he is able to recommend specific vitamins and minerals to speed the healing process along with oxygen therapy.
+Along with clearing chemical, physical and emotional aspects of health he is able to recommend specific vitamins and minerals to speed the healing process.

 Treatment is performed with adjusting instruments along with hand adjusting.
 Most cranial adjustments are painless with slight pressure being felt.
 Pain along the sutures is common when there is a cranial misalignment, so resetting these joints can sometimes be tender.